LearningUkulele.com

 PDF & Hard Copy Books

-Most, if not all of the above books are available for FREE download as part of a Premium LearningUkulele.com Site Access.
+Most, if not all of the above books are available as a FREE download, as part of a Premium LearningUkulele.com Site Access.

 In addition to on-line, right here on LearningUkulele.com, hard copy books are available at , Funky Frets and a few select ukulele dealers.
 Retailers wishing to carry books by Curt Sheller can contact me, Curt directly here on LearningUkulele.com for more info and to get setup.
 However, I'm pretty much going all digital and make the content viewable online - just like you can preview a book at a traditional book store.